 Adding Feeds To Your Site

-How To Add Feeds To Your Sidebar
+How To Add An RSS Feed To Your Sidebar

-Let’s add RSS content to the WordPress sidebar …
+Let’s add content sourced from an RSS feed to your sidebar …

-(Let’s add content from an RSS feed to the WordPress sidebar)
+(Add an RSS feed to the WordPress sidebar area)

-Next, paste the feed into an RSS widget …
+Next, paste the feed into a new RSS widget …

-To learn more about adding content to sidebars using widgets, go here:
+To learn more about using widgets, go here:

 Add Your WordPress RSS Feed To Search Consoles